HenokBerhanu/DREAM_1.3/README.md

    This command will:

-   - Create two virtual machines: one master node and one worker node.
+   - Create three virtual machines: one master node and two worker nodes.
    - Provision each machine using the provided shell scripts to configure the system for Kubernetes.

 3. **Access the Master Node**